-In the case of a development application, the condition of consent requiring the contribution will require the contribution to be paid prior to the issue of an occupation certificate.
+In the case of a development application, the condition of consent requiring the contribution will require the contribution to be paid prior to the issue of an occupation construction certificate.
+In the case of a complying development certificate the contribution must be paid before the work authorised by the certificate commences.
 Payments cannot be deferred beyond this.